Cleveland Clinic logo

 Symptoms and Causes

 You develop bullous myringitis when viruses or bacteria infect your eardrum.
-Your eardrum reacts to infection by becoming irritated or inflamed, creating small, fluid-filled bullae between your eardrum’s middle and outer layers.
+Your eardrum reacts to the infection by becoming irritated or inflamed.
+The inflammation causes small, fluid-filled bullae between your eardrum’s middle and outer layers.

-The same bacteria or viruses that cause colds and related middle ear infections cause bullous myringitis.
-Studies suggest that respiratory syncytial virus (RSV) and other viruses cause most cases of bullous myringitis, but bacteria — including Streptococcus pneumoniae (pneumococcus) and mycoplasma— may also cause the condition.
+The same bacteria or viruses that cause colds and related ear infections cause bullous myringitis.
+It’s likely that respiratory syncytial virus (RSV) and other viruses cause most cases.
+But bacteria — including Streptococcus pneumoniae (pneumococcus) and mycoplasma — may also cause the condition.

 Do acute middle ear infections always cause bullous myringitis?

 No, they don’t.
-One study suggests about 10% of children with acute middle ear infections developed bullous myringitis.
+One study shows that for every 20 children under 2 years old with a middle ear infection, only 1 has bullous myringitis.

 Diagnosis and Tests

 A healthcare provider will use an otoscope to look for blisters on your eardrum.
-They may order a pure-tone hearing test to evaluate any hearing loss.
+They may order a pure-tone hearing test to check for hearing loss.

 What is a pure-tone hearing test?